-16 Historically managers of insurance firms appear to reserve for risk conservatively, as is explained by their incentive to stay in business (Kunreuther et al. 2013).
+14 Historically managers of insurance firms appear to reserve for risk conservatively, as is explained by their incentive to stay in business (Kunreuther et al. 2013).

-17 The structure of compensation incentives at these firms magnified the problem.
-A partnership model would have performed better by making management hold their wealth in the firm.
+15 The structure of compensation incentives at these firms magnified the problem.
+A partnership model might have performed better by making management hold their wealth in the firm.